Ten students have been selected to take part in the 2019 MSN Refugee Student Education Program.

 • a personalised career development advice program, valued at $1,000; and

 • participation in a 13 week mentoring program, with each student being appointed a mentor trained by the Mentor Support Network.

-Eligible students are at least 15 years old, currently enrolled in school or another educational institution, committed to their education and have a refugee background (for more detailed description of refugee background see the attached document).
+Eligible students are at least 15 years old, currently enrolled in school or another educational institution, committed to their education and have a refugee background.